Diane Arrieta

 Boca Raton Museum, and the Museum of Fine Art Tallahassee.

 Arrieta has received numerous accolades, including the South Florida Cultural Consortium Fellowship Grant and the Hector Ubertalli Award for the Visual Arts.
 In addition to serving on public art committees and running a University exhibition program, she is also the founding Director of the International Humanities Project Curatorial Lab.
-Arrieta's main art studio is located in Palm Beach, FL, and she spends part of her summers at her studio in Yonkers, NY.
+Arrieta's main art studio is located in Palm Beach, FL.

 Education: